The District offers several programs intended to ensure on-street parking is accessible to residents and visitors with disabilities.

 Reserved On-Street Parking for Residents with Disabilities

-Residents with disabilities who live in a single family dwelling and meet certain other requirements can apply to have an on street parking space reserved for them.
+Residents with disabilities who live in a single-family dwelling and meet certain other requirements can apply to have on-street parking spaces reserved for them.

-To get more information on this program and to apply for a reserved space please contact email@example.com.
+To get more information on this program, please contact the DDOT Parking Team at [email protected].